AugurProject/augur-core/README.md

 ## Docker

-You may run augur-core using docker as follows:
+You may run augur-core using docker as follows.
+All docker commands map to the non-dockerized versions where make sense.
+All docker commands beginning with docker:run will execute the command within the docker image, all commands without run (e.g. docker:test) will first build the image and then execute docker:run:<command>.

 ### Build: